Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 A blizzard is a powerful snowstorm characterized by heavy snowfall and strong winds.
 A storm is classified as a blizzard when visibility is limited to 400 meters (0.25 miles) or less, winds reach speeds of 56 km/h (35 mph) or more, and the storm lasts for a sustained period of at least three hours.

 As the definition clearly illustrates, no matter how unpleasant & violent a heavy snowstorm may be, it will not necessarily be classified as a blizzard.
-The criteria required to declare a blizzard (intensity, wind speed, and duration) highlights just how devastating this event is.
+The criteria required to declare a blizzard (intensity, wind speed, and duration) highlight just how devastating this event is.

-As an indication of just how serious a blizzard gets taken, your local or national weather service will only issue a "Blizzard Warning" when all three requirements are in place.
+As an indication of just how seriously a blizzard gets taken, your local or national weather service will only issue a “Blizzard Warning” when all three requirements are in place.
 To recap, they are:

 1. A wind speed of 56 km/h (35 mph) or more.